AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. Click Save.

    The configuration is saved and the LinkedIn Learning connection for your account is added.
-You can now click Manage Connections from the home&nbsp;page,&nbsp;and edit your configuration anytime.
+You can now click Manage Connections from the home page, and edit your configuration anytime.

 1. If you already have a connection established, click Manage Connections view all your connections.

    Migration feature must be enabled for your account before you configure this connector.

 1. Click the connection that you want to edit.
-1. From the left pane, click Configure.&nbsp;Do one of the following:
+1. From the left pane, click Configure.
+Do one of the following:

    * View or edit the details of your account, and the synchronization schedule from this window.
-Select the Enable Connection check box if you want to enable this account.&nbsp;
+Select the Enable Connection check box if you want to enable this account.
    * Click Edit and edit your credentials.
 To undo your updates to this field click Reset.
    * Click Enable Schedule to schedule your synchronization.
 You can enter the start time and date, and then enter the frequency of your synchronization schedule in days.
 For example, enabling synchronization every three days.